 - Differentiation -- When it comes to differentiation, it really is a zero-sum game.
-Remember when you look at a search engine results page on Google or Bing, there are only 10 slots.
-So if you don't make the top 10 list, how many people really go to page two?
+Remember, when you look at a search engine results page on Google or Bing, there are only 10 slots.
+So, how many people go to page two if you don't make the top 10 list?
 It used to years ago that some people clicked through to page two of search results.
 Now hardly anyone goes to page two.
-So if your company doesn't make that top 10, and you don’t purchase advertising, your company is going to largely be invisible.
+So if your company doesn't make that top 10, and you don’t purchase advertising, your company is going to be invisible largely.
 It truly is a zero-sum game.
 One of the ways that you can really stand out is to make differentiation a high priority.
 In so many industries, and with so many business models, everyone just tries to copycat the company across the street or across town that they compete with.
 What ends up happening?
 You all look alike, and that's not good for anything.
-It's not good for your traffic generation, your lead generation, your pricing power, or your profitability.
+It's not good for your traffic generation, lead generation, pricing power, or profitability.
 Lack of differentiation is a slippery slope and a downward spiral that’s very hard to pull out of.
 Differentiation is really important.

 - Thought Leadership -- This is the content that goes on your website pages.
-So make sure that you rally and align, get everyone onboard in your company that’s a subject matter expert, position your experts as trusted advisors and educators.
+So make sure that you rally and align, get everyone onboard in your company that’s a subject matter expert, and position your experts as trusted advisors and educators.
 And make sure that all of the questions that they get asked on a regular basis are answered on your website.
-All too often websites are built from the perspective that everyone that lands on your website is magically ready for a sales conversation.
-Think about the questions that you're asked and how many of those are currently answered on your website.
-If most of those questions are not answered on your website, you’re doing something wrong.
-And fixing that needs to be a big priority with your content that you create that gets fed into your SEO strategy and plans.
+All too often, websites are built from the perspective that everyone who lands on your website is magically ready for a sales conversation.
+Think about the questions you're asked and how many currently answered on your website.
+You're doing something wrong if most of those questions are not answered on your website.
+And fixing that needs to be a big priority with the content that you create that gets fed into your SEO strategy and plans.

 - Sales Cycle Acceleration -- Another important building block centers around sales cycle acceleration with buyer personas, buyer’s journey mapping, and workflow automation.
 All of these tactics are supercritical for unlocking the true value of your company’s SEO investments.